 Top Tip 1: No bake recipes tend to be easier to make in that they don't take as long and set in the fridge.
 Keep this in mind when you are short on time!

-The ingredients needed to make the recipe are set out in the photo below.
-The printable recipe card at the bottom of the post has exact measurements and detailed steps.
-I purchased all of mine at the local grocery store.
+The ingredients needed to make the coconut fudge recipe are set out in the photo below.
+Please refer to the printable recipe card at the bottom of the post for exact measurements and detailed steps.

 As you can see, the recipe calls for: